 Rents are very much tied to the rise and fall of wage growth and I can’t see why this relationship shouldn’t continue.
 Rents will rise in Portsmouth by between 13% and 15% in the next five years, yet if property prices do rise in 2023/24, that means future rental yields will be marginally lower in 2023/4 comparative to today, especially as ultra-low interest rate expectations (according to the money markets) seem to be here to stay for a long time.

 Therefore, something tells me there could be some interesting Portsmouth buy-to-let investment opportunities for Portsmouth investors willing to play the Portsmouth buy-to-Let market for the long term.

 To conclude, these are just my personal opinions.
-If you are a Portsmouth landlord looking for advice and an opinion on what to buy to maximise your returns, please don’t hesitate to contact me.
-If you are a Portsmouth homeowner, looking to buy or sell and need any advice or an opinion on where the market is and where your Portsmouth home sits in the bigger Portsmouth property market picture – again feel free to drop me a lin
+If you are a Portsmouth landlord looking for advice and an opinion on what to buy to maximise your returns, please don’t hesitate to contact us.
+If you are a Portsmouth homeowner, looking to buy or sell and need any advice or an opinion on where the market is and where your Portsmouth home sits in the bigger Portsmouth property market picture – again feel free to drop us a line